(Last Updated On: May 20, 2019)

 Don’t Be a Miser and Miss out on Living

 The worst thing is to put “everything” away and struggle month to month.
 Set aside something for you, your partner and children if they are any.

 Get the children to save towards their next holiday.
 Teach them the value of money.
 Let them see the bills and how their behavior can influence what you pay each month.
 A good example is with electricity and water consumption.
 Help them help you change bad habits like leaving things on unnecessarily such as lights, fans, surge protectors and even video games, etc. If you have multiple televisions, make family time around things you can all enjoy.

 An interesting activity would be to have them compare bills after two months or more, to see how their actions resulted in savings.
 A great opportunity for a life-lesson here on money saving tips that will last a lifetime certainly.

-You can save a few dollars each week if you plant your own vegetables or if you barter… and instead of buying sodas, canned drinks and juices, why not make lemonade with lemons from your own or trees.
+You can save a few dollars each week if you plant your own vegetables or if you barter… and instead of buying sodas, canned drinks, and juices, why not make lemonade with lemons from your own or trees.
 No trees?
 Then gather fruits from extended family and friends or buy cheaply.
-This not only saves money and helps the entire family during hard times, but it is also a healthier option.
+This not only saves money and helps the entire family during difficult times, but it’s also a healthier option.
 Pay attention to these safety tips for proper preparation, here.